JavaScript framework

 - replaces its textual content automatically with any defined translation data, of type

-attribute in question - gets/returns its textual content when no translation data is defined for the key in question
+string, whose key corresponds to the value of thedata-i18nattribute in question - gets/returns its textual content when no translation data is defined for the key in question

 const helloEN = user => `Hello ${user}!`;